Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce 8600 GT 512MB DDR2 will be much (approximately 80%) more effective at anti-aliasing than the Radeon HD 4550 256MB, and also will be capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce 8600 GT 512MB DDR2 should be much (approximately 80%) faster with regards to FSAA than the Radeon HD 4550 256MB, and should be able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison